Historical Motor Excursion North of Philadelphia

 Bucks County once seemed destined to be the capital of Quaker America.

 The name Penn seems to be derived from the Welsh name for hill; hills are abundant in Wales.
-There is reason to suppose the family was of royal descent.
-William's birthplace is now disputed, possibly in London near the Tower, possibly in Ireland at Shagarry Estate, possibly the Church of All Hallows, Barking, England.
+There is a reason to suppose the family was of royal descent.
+William's birthplace is now disputed, possibly in London near the Tower, possibly in Ireland at Sharry Estate, possibly the Church of All Hallows, Barking, England.
 Much better known and much-visited is Jordans, the place where he is buried in the simple buying ground of the Jordans Meeting House in Buckinghamshire, on a by-road running between Chalfont St. Peter and Beaconsfield.
-The present grave markers were added later, since early Friends generally declined to have their names on tombstones.
+The present grave markers were added later since early Friends generally declined to have their names on tombstones.
 He lived most of his life and actually died in the family estate in Berkshire called Ruscombe where he had usually attended Friends Meeting in nearby Reading.
 At the time of his death, his fortunes were much reduced, having been betrayed by his steward Ford, and imprisoned for nine months.

 |Slate Roof House|